 The Schaming Athletic Center included a complete renovation of the men's and women's basketball and volleyball locker rooms as well as a redesign of the lower corridor of the Palumbo Center.
 In addition, a new portable playing floor and basketball goals were purchased for the 2011-12 season.

-The recently completed work came on the heels of an extensive renovation completed in the spring of 2006.
+The recently completed work comes on the heels of an extensive renovation completed in the spring of 2006.
 The `06 renovation featured new offices for the men's and women's basketball staffs, construction of a recruiting suite and state-of-the-art video breakdown room in addition to new areas for strength training and conditioning and athletic training.

-The Palumbo Center also houses athletics department and facility staff.
-In the past 25 years, the Palumbo Center has been the site of two NIT men's basketball games (1994), the WNIT (2009 & 2013), the Atlantic 10 Volleyball Championship (1993, 1994, 1998, 2004 & 2012), NCAA East Regional wrestling (2000, 2005 & 2007) and two opening rounds of the A-10 women's basketball tournament (1989 & 1990).
+The Palumbo Center, which also houses athletics department staff, has been the site of two NIT men's basketball games (1994), the WNIT (2009, 2013 & 2015), the Atlantic 10 Volleyball Championship (1993, 1994, 1998, 2004 & 2012), NCAA East Regional wrestling (2000, 2005 & 2007) and two opening rounds of the A-10 women's basketball tournament (1989 & 1990).

 Duquesne's basketball home is named in honor of the late Antonio J. Palumbo, the son of an immigrant family who built his wealth in the coal mining and real estate industries near his home in St. Marys, Pa.
 Mr. Palumbo, who served on DU's board of directors, donated more than $15 million to universities, colleges, hospitals and high schools in the region prior to his passing in 2002.
 His generosity resulted in his name being attached to a number of high-profile buildings and academic programs that he felt symbolized his values.